jaqubm/jaqubm/README.md

 # 👋 Hi there!

- I'm a C# / .NET Developer currently pursuing Engineer's Degree in Computer Science at Lodz University of Technology.
+ I'm a Software Engineer currently pursuing Engineer's Degree in Computer Science at Lodz University of Technology.
 Person who loves to code and get known with new technologies.

 ## <a href="https://www.linkedin.com/in/jaqubm/" target="_blank" style="color: inherit;">Find me on LinkedIn!</a>